 - i.
 Figures in parentheses are t-values.

 - ii.
-The asterisk signs (\\) and (\) indicate that the results are significant at 1 percent and 5 percent level respectively.
+The asterisk signs () and () indicate that the results are significant at 1 percent and 5 percent level respectively.

 - iii.
 Dependent variable is stock return.

 The result shows that the beta coefficients for earning per share are positive with stock return.
 It indicates earning per share has a positive impact on stock return.
 This finding is consistent with the findings of Gordon (1959).
 Similarly, the beta coefficients for price to earnings ratio are positive with stock return which indicates earnings ratio has a positive impact on stock return.
 This finding is consistent with the findings of Asquit and Mullin (1983).
 Likewise, the beta coefficients for return on assets are positive with stock return.
 It indicates the return on assets has a positive impact on stock return.
 This finding is consistent with the findings of Kabajeh (2012).
 The results also show that the beta coefficients for return on equity are positive with stock return which indicates the return on equity has a positive impact on stock return.
-This finding is consistent with the findings of Srivastava (1968).
+This finding is consistent with the findings is consistent with the findings of Srivastava (1968).
 However, the beta coefficients for dividend per share are negative with stock return.
+It indicates for dividend per share has a negative impact on stock return.
+The result also shows that the beta coefficients for dividend per share are negative with stock return.
 It indicates dividend per share has a negative impact on stock return.
-The result also shows that the beta coefficients for dividend payout ratio are negative with stock return which indicates dividend payout ratio has negative impact on stock return.
-This finding is consistent with the findings of Srivastava (1968).
+The result also shows that the beta coefficients for dividend per share are negative with stock return.
+The result also shows that the beta coefficients for dividend per share are negative with stock return.
+The result also shows that the beta coefficients for dividend payout ratio are negative with stock return which indicates dividend payout ratio are negative with stock return which indicates dividend payout ratio are negative with stock return which indicates dividend payout ratio are negative with stock return which indicates dividend payout ratio are negative with stock return which indicates dividend payout ratio are negative with stock return which indicates dividend payout ratio are negative with stock return which indicates d